vincenthollestelle/facade/README.md

 ## Acknowledgements

-The code of this app is taken from  Head First Design Patterns A Brain-friendly Guide.
+The code of this assignment is taken from  Head First Design Patterns A Brain-friendly Guide.
 We thank the authors Eric Freeman Elisabeth Robson for this.